Paulo-Pereira-at-ISEP/lei-24-s2-1nanb-g321/docs/sprintB/us03/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

-* **AC1:** Name, birthdate, admission date, address, contact info (mobile and email), ID doc type and respective number should be provided by HRM.
+* **AC1:** AC1: name, birth date, admission date, address, contact info (mobile and email), taxpayer number, ID doc type, and respective number should be provided by the HRM.
+The taxpayer identification number and the citizen card number should be valid.
 * **AC2:** A job must be chosen from the list of jobs available.
 * **AC3:** The Birthdate must be validated to assure that the collaborator is over eighteen years old.
 * **AC4:** A new collaborator must be created.